 Since deodorant doesn't try to stop us from sweating, it usually doesn't contain aluminum.
 So, you might be wondering if deodorant is a safer choice than antiperspirant.

-As usual, it isn’t quite as simple as that.
-Yes, deodorants don’t usually contain aluminum salts, so you’ll avoid that risk.
-But aluminum isn’t the only potentially harmful toxin that we need to worry about when we’re choosing a deodorant.
+As usual, it's more complex than that.
+Yes, deodorants don't usually contain aluminum salts, so you'll avoid that risk.
+But aluminum isn't the only potentially harmful toxin we need to worry about when choosing a deodorant.

-Here are a few of the other ingredients found in conventional deodorants and antiperspirants that you may prefer to steer clear from:
+Here are a few of the other harmful ingredients found in conventional deodorants and antiperspirants that you’ll want to steer clear from:

-Many conventional deodorants use synthetic fragrances to mask any odor.
-Often disguised behind the innocent-sounding ‘parfum’, these fragrances can contain any number of chemicals.
+Many conventional deodorants use synthetic fragrances to mask odors.
+Found in countless types of skincare, these fragrances are often disguised behind the innocent-sounding 'parfum' and can contain many chemicals.

-Some people find they experience skin sensitivities and allergies when exposed to synthetic fragrances.
-Even for those of us who don’t have issues, not knowing exactly what is in the products we apply to our skin is an issue, unless you've done extensive research on the brand and their values.
+Some people experience skin sensitivities and allergies when exposed to synthetic fragrances.
+But even for those who don't have existing health concerns, not knowing what is in the products we apply to our skin is a serious issue.

-A well-known group of toxins, parabens, are found in many conventional personal care products, including deodorants and antiperspirants.
+Parabens are a well-known group of toxins found in many conventional personal care products, including deodorants and antiperspirants.
 They are preservatives used to extend the shelf-life of products and prevent them from going moldy.

-Unfortunately, parabens are also endocrine disruptors, which can mimic the hormone.
+Unfortunately, parabens are also endocrine disruptors, which can mimic the hormone estrogen.
 According to the Breast Cancer Prevention Partners (BCPP), parabens are easily absorbed through our skin.
-They affect the growth of breast cells, potentially increasing our risk of developing breast cancer.
+They affect the growth of breast cells, potentially increasing the risk of developing breast cancer.

-Another common group of ingredients in deodorants and other personal care products is phthalates.
+Phthalates are another common group of ingredients in deodorants and other personal care products.
 Like parabens, these chemicals are well-known endocrine disruptors.

 According to Made Safe, which campaigns for safer products, phthalates are linked with lowered sperm count in men and thyroid issues in women.

-Phthalates are often used in fragrance formulations.
-So, even if a conventional deodorant or antiperspirant doesn’t list phthalates on the label, they could still be in the product if it lists parfum or fragrance as an ingredient.
+Phthalates often appear in fragrance formulations.
+So, even if a conventional deodorant stick or antiperspirant doesn't list phthalates on the label, they may still be in the product if it lists parfum or fragrance as an ingredient.

 More usually found as an active ingredient in aircraft de-icers, propylene glycerol is also found in conventional deodorants and antiperspirants.
-This is because it makes them softer and easier to apply.
-It also helps other ingredients absorb into your skin – which may not be good!
+Propylene glycerol gives conventional formulas a softer feel and smoother glide.
+It also helps other ingredients absorb into your skin – which, in this case, is not good.

-Propylene glycerol is typically derived from petrochemicals, which already raise some red flags due to their environmental impact.
-The Environmental Working Group lists propylene glycerol as a skin irritant and potential allergen, as well as likely to be toxic to our organs.
+Manufacturers typically derive their propylene glycerol from petrochemicals, which raises red flags due to their impact on the earth.
+The Environmental Working Group lists propylene glycerol as a skin irritant and potential allergen and likely toxic to our organs.

-Triclosan is an antibacterial agent and was often used in products such as antibacterial hand soap or body wash.
-Of course, deodorants aim to control bacteria under our arms, so it is no surprise that many conventional deodorants contained triclosan as an ingredient.
+Triclosan is an antibacterial agent common in products such as antibacterial hand soap or body wash.
+Of course, deodorants aim to control bacteria under our arms, so it's no surprise that many conventional deodorants contain triclosan as an ingredient.

-However, concerns were raised over the safety of triclosan for human health.
-As a result, the FDA issued a ban on triclosan in regular household items in 2016 and further restricted its use without premarket review in over-the-counter drugs in 2017.
+Yet, concerns were raised over the safety of triclosan for human health.
+As a result, the FDA banned triclosan in regular household items in 2016 and further restricted its use without premarket review in over-the-counter drugs in 2017.

-However, it is worth noting that antiperspirants are considered an over-the-counter drug because of their effect on the body’s natural ability to sweat.
+However, it is worth noting that antiperspirants are considered over-the-counter drugs because of their effect on the body's natural ability to sweat.
 As a result, some products may still contain triclosan if they have completed a premarket safety review.
 Always check the label.